AlexanderFarkas/beholder/README.md

 # Utils

 ## `AsyncValue`
-`AsyncValue` is a default type for handling async data in `asyncState`s.
+`AsyncValue` is a utility type to repesent result of an asynchronous operation.

 It has three subtypes:
-- `Data` - the future is completed successfully
+- `Data` - operation is completed successfully
-- `Loading` - the future is not completed yet
+- `Loading` - operation is not completed yet
-- `Failure` - the future is completed with an error
+- `Failure` - operation is completed with an error

 It's a sealed class, so you can use `switch` to handle all cases.